OnArrow/recite_word/Lesson/Part 02/03/Lesson 28.md

 ```
 He's an ugly man, isn't he?

-Yes, he's one of the ugliest men I've ever seen
+Yes, he's one of the ugliest men I've ever seen.
 ```

 ```
 It's a dull book, isn't it?

-Yes, it's one of the dullest books I've ever read
+Yes, it's one of the dullest books I've ever read.
 ```

 ```
 It's a bad photo, isn't it?

-Yes, it's one of the worst photos I've ever taken
+Yes, it's one of the worst photos I've ever taken.
 ```

 ```
 It's a smart coat, isn't it?

-Yes, it's one of the smartest coats I've ever worn
+Yes, it's one of the smartest coats I've ever worn.
 ```

 ```
 It's a fast car, isn't it?

-Yes, it's one of the fastest cars I've ever driven
+Yes, it's one of the fastest cars I've ever driven.
 ```

 ```